How To Buy a Prepaid Sim Card in the UK

 Buying a UK Prepaid eSim for Traveling

-eSims are a digital sim cards that you download onto your phone.
-Newer phones (about 2020 onwards) are likely to support them including Samsung Galaxy S22 and the iPhone 13. eSims are great, as it lets you keep your home country physical sim card in your phone, and download a travel eSim for each country/region you are visiting.
-This reduces the risk of you losing your home country’s sim card, and lets you still receive texts for things like authentication codes to access your bank, verify transactions, etc.
+eSims are digital sim cards that you download onto your phone.
+Newer phones (about 2019 onwards) are likely to support them including Samsung Galaxy S22 and the iPhone 13. eSim cards are great, as it lets you keep your home country’s physical sim card in your phone, and download a travel eSim for each country/region you are visiting.
+This reduces the risk of you losing your home country’s sim and lets you still receive texts for things like authentication codes to access your bank, verify transactions, etc.

-I recommend buying an eSim from Airalo.
-Their website is easy to use.
-You buy the eSim, download the app and then download the eSim to your phone via their app.
+I recommend buying an eSim from Airalo, they’re easily the best UK sim cards for tourists.
+They’re cheap and their website is easy to use.
+You buy the eSim, download the app and then download the eSim to your phone using their app.
 You can renew the eSims plan if your data or time limit runs out via the app as well.
-Plus they’re really affordable, starting for as little as $7.
-The only downside is, they do not include any call or text allowance so if you need to ring/text people during your travels you’ll still need to get a physical sim card.
+Plus they’re really affordable, starting at as little as $5 (About £4).
+The only downside is, they do not give you a UK number, or include any call or text allowance so if you need to ring/text people during your travels you’ll still need to get a physical sim card from a phone network provider in the UK.

-Airalo has four different UK sim card plans for you to pick from.
+Airalo has four different UK eSim plans for you to pick from.

 Airalo UK sim card plan options